dcunited001/dcunited001.github.io/_posts/2017-02-28-international-trends-2020-climate-change.md

 norms.
 This degree of quantifiable behavior and its level of pervasion throughout life creates a paradigm shift that is like a nightmare scenario for the SEC.
-We might actually be able to "wrap-around" from automated signals on human behavior to finanacial indicators to reach a point where no stock price is unpredictable beyond a threshold.
+We might actually be able to "wrap-around" from automated signals on human behavior all the way to finanacial indicators to reach a point where no stock price is unpredictable beyond a tiny threshold of uncertainty.

 <a name="on-tax-funded-pollution-cleanup" />